-In the second year we draw writers in from across the regions for one off workshops, choosing guest leaders who reflect the interests and needs of Squad writers.
+In the second year we come together from across the north for one-off workshops, choosing guest leaders who reflect the interests and needs of Squad writers.

 One to ones

 Squad days are complemented by up to eight one-to-one sessions with a member of the Core Team, focussing on the writer’s own writing.
 In these sessions, we create and review individual plans for developing the writer’s work, and how they manage and promote themselves as writers.
 The one-to-ones take place either by phone, Skype or in person across the north, wherever our writers feel comfortable meeting.

 We hold several two day weekend workshops a year, open to current and past Squad members.
 The focus of these comes from the particular needs of the Squad and have included weekends spent making short films, making flash online projects, exploring self portraiture with a poet and a photographer, and writing on strange objects at John Rylands Library; as well as open and ‘unblocking’ weekends without agendas.

 After our writers have completed the two-year programme, the Squad continues to work with them and support the development of their writing and careers.
 We provide continued support with their writing plus professional development advice, investment and invitations to attend residential courses and special workshops.

 Since we started in 2001, the Writing Squad has evolved from a writer development programme into a community of creatives.
 Producing projects with partners or by ourselves gives us the opportunity to develop our writers’ professional skills through practical creative adventures.
-See some of our current and previous projects here.
+See our current and previous projects here.